oruga-ui/oruga/packages/docs-next/documentation/customization.md

     });
 ```

-For a better customization experience this function accepts the component's `context` containing its read-only attributes (`props`, `data` and `computed`) as second parameter.
+For a better customisation experience, this function accepts the component's `context` containing its read-only attributes (`props`, `data` and `computed`) as a second parameter.
 For example using [Bootstrap](https://getbootstrap.com/) you may want to apply variants to buttons only when the element is not outlined:

 ```js
 createApp(...)